PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 Here is the probability mass function.
 Compare this to the previous poisson pmf.
 You'll see the extra term at the top.
 Basically this is the zero inflation.
 Poisson distributions already have zero in their support as we've seen in previous examples, but we need to inflate that value.
 That's what the new symbol is, referred to as psi ($\psi$).

-Psi is the probability that an observed 0 is a "true" zero and not a "false" zero (i.e one coming from the zero-inflation process).
+Psi is the probability that an observed 0 is a "true" zero (i.e coming from the Poisson process) and not a "false" zero (i.e one coming from the zero-inflation process).
 In other words, as psi approaches 0, we get more zero inflation.
 As psi approaches 1, we get more of our "regular" Poisson.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->